smarticoai/public-api/docs/interfaces/JackpotDetails.md

 • **is\_opted\_in**: `boolean`

-indication if the current user is opted in to the jackpot
+Indication if the current user is opted in to the jackpot

 ___